 What are potatoes?

-Potato is a comestible tuber that comes from the plant Solanum Tuberosum.
+This vegetable is a comestible tuber that comes from the plant Solanum Tuberosum.
 It has become a primary food in the vast majority of different cultures worldwide.

 They are now one of the most abundant food crops in the world.
 Initially, from the Andes region in South America, they were at the beginning introduced in Europe and then spread and popularised across the globe.